 We are also subject to the California Consumer Privacy Act, as amended by the California Privacy Rights Act (collectively, the "CCPA").
 The CCPA requires, among other things, covered companies to provide enhanced disclosures to California consumers and to afford such consumers certain rights regarding their personal data, including the right to opt out of data sales for targeted advertising, and creates a private right of action to individuals affected by a data breach, if the breach was caused by a lack of reasonable security.
 The effects of the CCPA have been significant, requiring us to modify our data processing practices and policies and to incur substantial costs and expenses for compliance.
-Moreover, additional state privacy laws have been passed and will require potentially substantial efforts to obtain compliance.
-These include laws enacted in at least sixteen states, which all go into effect by January 1, 2026.
+Moreover, other U.S. states have enacted privacy laws that are potentially relevant to us.
+These include laws enacted in at least 20 U.S. states, with additional state legislatures expected to consider comprehensive privacy legislation in the coming months and throughout calendar year 2025.
+Increasingly stringent U.S. privacy legislation may require us to modify our data practices and policies, incur substantial compliance costs and expenses, and add further complexity to our compliance efforts that could adversely affect our business or increase our potential liability if we fail to comply.